RayHightower/RayHightower.com/_posts/2016-04-11-observation-and-data-representation.markdown

 date:   2016-04-10
 comments: true
 tags: [ Community, C, Go, Ruby ]
-published: false
+published: true
 ---

 ### snake_case at Ancient City Ruby

-What happens when we solve the same problem in Ruby, C, and Go?
+What can we learn when we solve the same problem in Ruby, C, and Go?
 How do the solutions differ in terms of flexibility, readibility, and performance?

-The Hashrocket team presented a `snake_case` programming challenge during Ancient City Ruby last week.
+The Hashrocket team presented a `snake_case` programming challenge during [Ancient City Ruby](http://ancientcityruby.org) last week.
 Nineteen attendees submitted correct solutions.
 Three of the solvers were selected at random.
 Each winner received a Raspberry Pi 3.

 <img src="/images/snake_case_acr.png" align="center">